skilld-labs/zen/README-FIRST.txt

     For more information about acceptable theme installation directories, read the sites/default/default.settings.php file in your Drupal installation.

- 3. Log in as an administrator on your Drupal site and go to Administer > Site building > Themes (admin/build/themes).
-You will see the Zen theme there with links on how to create your own sub-theme.
+ 3. Log in as an administrator on your Drupal site and go to the Appearance page at admin/appearance.
+You will see the Zen theme listed under the Disabled Themes heading with links on how to create your own sub-theme.
 You can optionally make Zen the default theme.

  4. Now build your own sub-theme by reading the STARTERKIT/README.txt file.